 Eye problems in dogs can cause your pet considerable pain and misery.
-Understanding what symptoms to look for and regular checks will help you to keep your Cocker Spaniel's eyes clean and healthy.
-Read on to learn more.
+Read on to understand what can go wrong, symptoms to look for and how regular checks will help you to keep your Cocker Spaniel's eyes clean and healthy.

 There are a few things you can do to help keep your Cocker Spaniel's eyes (and sight) safe and sound and checking them often is one of them.